 Because the NHPPA views the survival of small and medium manufacturers as vital to the NHP industry, it was decided to adopt a board-only structure.
-Voting membership will be limited to 5 to 7 members who will be responsible for electing the NHPPA Board.
-This will prevent the NHPPA from being taken over to promote the interests of one segment of the industry at the expense of other segments of the industry.
+Voting membership is limited to 5 to 7 members who are responsible for electing the NHPPA Board.
+This prevents the NHPPA from being taken over to promote the interests of one segment of the industry at the expense of other segments of the industry.

 - ensures that the NHPPA is moving in the direction its stakeholders want it to move in;

 - ensures that the NHPPA is getting the benefit of the input of its stakeholders, and